RasPelikan/sauna-temperature/README.md

 according your WiFi settings.

 Then press the button "Save to ESP".
 After uploading the file the ESP module will reboot and connect to your WiFi.
 The device is now ready to use.

+# register a name for your ESP module

+I configured my WiFi router to assign a static address to the ESP module.
+Additionally I entered a name in the router config.
+So I'm able to load the page using the URL http://sauna.local.